docpad-archive/documentation/Skeletons.md

 These are skeletons and themes for older versions of DocPad

-- [Blank Canvas](https://github.com/bevry/canvas.docpad) `branch: docpad-5.x` - The bare minimum to get started, with a few bundled client-side libraries to make it easier
 - [Deckpad](https://github.com/calvinmetcalf/deckpad) `branch: master` - Build rich HTML5 presentations with DocPad
 - [Node Chat](https://github.com/balupton/nodechat.docpad) `branch: master` - A local chat application built with DocPad, Socket.io and Backbone.js.\nNOTE: To run nodechat you must use `coffee server.coffee` instead of `docpad run`
 - [Balupton](https://github.com/balupton/balupton.docpad) `branch: docpad-5.x` - [preview](http://balupton.com/) - The personal website/blog of Benjamin Lupton, the creator of DocPad